MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 No staff member with id 15
 ```

-It's recommended to look at microsoft documentatin
+It's recommended to look at Microsoft documentation for more information

 #### RAISERROR with error number